madeso/spacehustler/luadoc/modules.md

-cvec3.create()
+Game.Quit()
 -----------

-Creates a 3 dimensional vector
+Quits the game.Creates a 3 dimensional vector

 ###Arguments:
   - **Number** The X coordinate